-While there are many different visions for the future, we believe that the fundamentals of life will stay the same:
+We believe that no matter what the future looks like, the fundamentals of life will always stay the same:

 Improving human and environmental health are two of the most basic ways you can empower people and improve their lives.
 When you provide information and easier access to medical care, people can take control of their own health and make better choices.

 Population growth, globalization and an expanding global middle class are taxing the limits of our food supply.
 To feed billions of hungry people, we’ll need improve our ability to produce and distribute food.
 How can science and technology improve crop yields and margins, while reducing food waste and ensuring safety and traceability?

 Annual cost of diet-related diseases, such as heart disease and obesity in the US

 causes of death in the US are preventable chronic diseases

 2X or more